mkgin/zabbix_available_entropy/README.md

   otherwise, data may stay in the pipe and not get send to zabbix_sender until the pipe is full (and the information out of date)

+* TODO:
+** could eventually look into starting it as a daemon. ``bg`` and ``disown`` work well enough for now as this is mainly used for experimental monitoring on servers that I am troubleshooting ** submit messages to syslog... (warn on low entropy, info for measurements) would be easier to correlate with problems when information is available in the logfile.